Southwest Airlines Military Boarding and Other Benefits

 Southwest Airlines Military Boarding

 Anybody who has ever flown with Southwest would understand with the open seating policy, how early you get to board the aircraft can make or break your flight.
 If you have never flown with Southwest before, I recommend you check out their boarding process FAQs to gain an understanding of how it works.
 For the sake of brevity, I will just leave it at you want to board as early as possible.
 With this in mind, the fact that Southwest allows military personnel to potentially board earlier in the process can be a significant perk for travelers.
 Southwest allows all active-duty US military members, with a valid ID, to board between the A and B groups.
-This is significant, because it essentially guarantees the traveler to get the type of seat (aisle, middle, or window) that is desired.
+This is significant, because it essentially guarantees the traveler to get the desired type of seat (aisle, middle, or window).
 Additionally, there will be ample room in the overhead containers to accommodate any carry-on luggage.
 Boarding earlier in the process is a similar benefit provided by other airlines, but it has a more significant impact when flying on Southwest.

 Checked Bags for Military